made-ml-in-prod-2021/ningeen/ml_project/README.md

 Project Organization
 ------------

-    ├── configs                     <- Configs for training
+    ├── configs                     <- Configs for training and prediction │
-    │
     ├── data
     │   └── raw                     <- The original, immutable data dump.